Tips for living with braces

-If your appliances are damaged, your treatment can take longer at Jennings Orthodontics.
+If your appliances are damaged, your treatment can take longer.
 Be sure to take care of your appliances.

 Your teeth and jaw can only move into their correct positions if you consistently wear the rubber bands, headgear, retainer, or other appliances prescribed by Dr. Jennings.

 Take especially good care of your teeth during your orthodontic treatment at Jennings Orthodontics.
 By brushing and flossing regularly, you’ll keep your teeth and gums at their best and ensure that your orthodontic treatment will deliver the healthiest smile possible.
 When your braces come off, you’ll have a healthy, great-looking smile that’s good for life as a reward.
 If you fail to spend a little extra time caring for your braces, you may end up with white spots on your teeth once Dr. Jennings removes your braces.

 Don’t worry, you’ll be eating popcorn and snacking on potato chips again in no time.
 However, before you enjoy some of the treats you love, you’ll need to avoid any foods that could damage your new braces.